 A court in Prague ruled on Wednesday that the Czech government’s air quality plan for the capital city fails to bring air pollution in line with European Union limits.

-The court called the plan “too vague and unrealistic” and ordered it to be cancelled and drawn up again.
+The court called the plan “too vague and unrealistic” and ordered it to be cancelled and drawn up again, according to Euronews.
 The plan was originally laid out in 2012 by the Czech Ministry of Environment.
-Czech news website Deník said a reason for the decision was not yet available.
+Czech news website Deník said a reason for the decision was not available yet.

 The Czech Republic was among the nine countries called out last week by the European Commission for exceeding agreed air pollution limits.
 At a meeting with environment ministers from each of the countries, EU Environment Commissioner Karmenu Vella told the ministers they would have one week to propose a better solution to their air quality problems.